-- The delivery timeframe for the community facilities will be further refined as the implementation of the DSP and associated Local Structure Plan (LSP) progresses. - The need for facility provision is fundamentally driven by lot creation, which in turn drives population growth and demand.
+- The delivery timeframe for the community facilities will be further refined as the implementation of the DSP and associated Local Structure Plan (LSP) progresses, and this will help inform annual updates of the LTFP. - The need for facility provision is fundamentally driven by lot creation, which in turn drives population growth and demand.
 Lot creation should be reviewed on an annual basis (as a part of the annual cost reviews) to ensure facility delivery timeframes and LTFP funding requirements remain current, as well as through the major review of the DCP undertaken every 5 years.